 Acknowledgement: The Ecoplex plywood and natural wood wax was purchased from Groene Bouwmaterialen, which provided splendid support in the selection process.

-With the exception of the engine and back-up heating system, everything else in the bus will be electrified.
-This means that we’ll need an advanced and robust system allowing to connect and integrate all subsystems (solar panels, solar controller, battery storage, inverter, battery charger, shore power, etc).
+With the exception of the engine and diesel (HVO) heating system, everything else in the bus will be electrified.
+This means that we’ll need an advanced and robust system allowing to connect and integrate all subsystems (solar modules, solar controller, battery storage, inverter, battery charger, shore power, etc).
 To build this central system, we’ll be using Victron Energy products, a well-known and high-quality supplier of off-grid electrical solutions.

 Final design: A technical area or wall is foreseen in the back of the toilet.
 This is a central and easy accessible location but at the same time somewhat hidden away.
 Any audible noise from the inverter should thus be limited in the living or sleeping areas.
 Based on an initial assessment of the AC and DC loads in the bus, following products from Victron Energy were selected and purchased from Dobbelaere-AE (an official and local dealer of Victron Energy):